 There is no single best choice for home siding.
 The architectural style of a Bee Cave home, the regional weather, and community standards play into the decision as much as initial price and maintenance concerns.

 Here are some basic facts to help you make the right choice for your home:

-- Fiber Cement Board: Manufactured panels that are available in sheets are both easy to install and cost-effective.
+Fiber cement board siding is made of manufactured panels that are available in sheets and both easy to install and cost-effective.
 They can mimic other siding materials, including wood, masonry or stucco.
 Durable and fire-resistant, this modern siding can be expected to last between 20 and 50 years, depending on specific location.

 Some architectural styles dictate the type of appropriate siding, but today there are synthetics and look-alikes to allow a wider range of options.
 In addition, exterior sheathing does not have to be a single material.
 Most homes, in fact, combine two or more types of siding for maximum appeal.